 The grey rock method can help you deal with manipulative people, cope with toxic relationships, and detach from a narcissist.
 Seeing a therapist can help you learn additional communication strategies that promote conflict resolution and personal growth, plus improve your self-care.

-You can also opt for a therapist versed in relationship challenges, like those found on ReGain.
+You can also opt for a therapist versed in relationship challenges.
 This can help you uncover and improve patterns in your own behavior that may foster greater distress and gain insight into the psychology of relationships in general.

 Whatever you decide, know that you aren't alone.